 - Scholars will participate in monthly seminars

-Predoctoral Fellowships - Two second year pre-doctoral students are being recruited for the 2014-2015 academic year at the Penn State main University Park campus.
-Two additional pre-doctoral positions will be available for the 2015-2016 academic year.
-For more information click here.
+Predoctoral Trainees - one pre-doctoral student is being recruited for the 2015-2016 academic year at the Penn State University Park campus.

 Postdoctoral Fellowships – Two post-doctoral research positions are currently being recruited to work at the Tobacco Center of Regulatory Science (TCORS) at the Penn State College of Medicine campus in Hershey, PA.

 Please contact Teresa Kern, TKern@phs.psu.edu regarding any questions about the TCORS Training Program.